Systematic analysis of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$

-By performing the Jacobi momentum transformations, ($\boldsymbol{p}_{\rho_{3}}$,$\boldsymbol{p}_{\lambda_{3}}$)$\rightarrow$($\boldsymbol{p}_{\rho_{k}}$,$\boldsymbol{p}_{\lambda_{k}}$)$_{k=1,2}$ over the basis function in momentum representation, we can carry out the calculations about the matrix elements of Eq.(48).
-And the expression of kinetic energy matrix elements are explicitly described in \textbf{Appendix} \textbf{A.2}.
-Another problem we have to deal with is the matrix elements of the momentum-dependent factors in the Hamiltonian which are combined with spatially dependent potentials such as Eqs.20-23.
+Another problem we have to deal with is the matrix elements of the momentum-dependent factors in the Hamiltonian which are combined with spatially dependent potentials such as Eqs.18-21.
 This problem can be overcome by inserting complete sets of Gaussian functions between the two types of operators.
 Then the matrix element of the momentum-dependent factor can be evaluated just as the calculations of the kinetic energy terms in momentum space, and the position-dependent parts are obtained in the coordinate space.
-As for the color matrix element, the matrix elements of spin-spin and spin-orbit terms, they can easily be obtained by using the results of potential energy matrix elements.
-The explicit structures of these matrix elements are illustrated in \textbf{Appendixes A.3-A.4}.